mohamuhsin/Expense-Tracker/README.md

 # EXPENSE TRACKER
-This project was built with react from scratch.
+This project was built with react and next.js from scratch.